aliyutafida-collab/maica-app/replit.md

 MaiCa is a React Native mobile application built with Expo that provides comprehensive business management tools for small and medium-sized enterprises.
 The app focuses on inventory management, sales tracking, expense recording, tax calculations, and business analytics.
 It supports multiple languages (English, French, Hausa, Yoruba, Igbo) and offers both free trial and paid subscription tiers with AI-powered business advisory features.

 The application is designed for Nigerian small business owners who need simple, accessible tools to manage their operations, track finances, and understand tax obligations.
-The app emphasizes a clean, intuitive interface with offline-first capabilities using AsyncStorage for local data persistence.
+The app features a clean, intuitive interface with full cloud synchronization via a dedicated Node.js/Express backend and Supabase PostgreSQL database.

+**Recent Architecture Update (Nov 24, 2025):**
+- Migrated from offline-first AsyncStorage to full-stack backend architecture
+- Backend: Node.js/Express with Supabase PostgreSQL
+- Authentication: Supabase Auth with password reset via email
+- Real-time sync across devices with cloud-based data persistence

 ## User Preferences